 Running a Dental Practice Today Compared to the 80’s

-Ahh the 1980’s, the days when neon was bright and Tab was best served col-md-6d.
-For those of you who may not remember the original dayglow trend or the sickly sweet diet col-md-6a, read on for some social media insight.
+Ahh the 1980’s, the days when neon was bright and Tab was best served cold.
+For those of you who may not remember the original dayglow trend or the sickly sweet diet cola, read on for some social media insight.

 If you were running a dental practice in the 1980s, word-of-mouth advertising and the phone book would have been essential components of your marketing strategy.
 Now most likely found propping a door open, phone books were once a primary source of information.
 Fast forward a few decades and the go-to resource is the Internet.
 Online is where the people are – including your current and prospective patients.

 Each day, the average adult spends over 90 minutes on social media sites like Facebook and Twitter.
 What are they doing on these sites They’re sharing everything from who they saw at the coffee shop to their experience at the dentist.
 And faster than you can dial on a rotary phone, your practice’s reputation is on the World Wide Web.

 Think you’ll save yourself the hassle of social media and just avoid the whole scene?
 Before you pop that collar, think again.
 If your practice isn’t on social media, you’re missing daily opportunities to reach your audience.
 And, like chewing gum while wearing a retainer, that’s not a wise decision.